 - Temporary loss of firearm rights

-If you are a first-time offender, the state’s prosecuting attorney may be willing to allow you to enter into a pretrial diversion program or plea agreement.
-You will need to meet the terms of the program for the charges against you to be reduced or dismissed entirely.
-Some of the specific requirements you will need to meet might include:
+If you are a first-time offender, the state’s prosecuting attorney may be willing to let you enter into a pretrial diversion program or plea agreement.
+You will need to meet the terms of the program for the charges against you to be reduced or dismissed.

-- Completion of drug or alcohol treatment
+- Completing drug or alcohol treatment

 - Completing court-ordered community service hours